-Travel to the heart of Devon and discover a magical, ancient landscape of stunning views, awe inspiring granite tors, deep wooded valleys with fast flowing rivers, and rugged, wide open spaces.
+Travel to the heart of Devon for your horse riding holiday and discover a magical, ancient landscape of stunning views, awe inspiring granite tors, deep wooded valleys with fast flowing rivers, and rugged, wide open spaces.
 This is Dartmoor, protected by National Park status as the Dartmoor National Park.
 A place where you can truly escape to find peace, quiet and extreme beauty.
 Fr.om rare birds and butterflies, Neolithic monuments and ancient woodland, to tradition, folklore and farming on horseback, Dartmoor has it all.
 Leading the way for the arts, all things organic, a haven for literary greats and explorers, you will be walking in some awesome footsteps.

 Dartmoor has a very gentle side.
 Safe, quiet areas where you can picnic with the family, easy to follow trails for strolling, walking and cycling, many lovely open spaces where the children can run to their heart’s content and a huge number of child friendly and dog friendly places to stay, to eat and attractions to visit.